 - Banner – University Medical Center Tucson.
-This hospital first opened on the University of Arizona campus in 1971 as University Hospital and later became University Medical Center (UMC), then the University of Arizona Health Network (UAHN) after UMC's merger with University Physicians Healthcare (UPH) in 2010.
+This hospital (on left at right) first opened on the University of Arizona campus in 1971 as University Hospital and later became University Medical Center (UMC), then the University of Arizona Health Network (UAHN) after UMC's merger with University Physicians Healthcare (UPH) in 2010.
 With approval of the Arizona Board of Regents, UAHN merged with Banner Health in 2015, and the hospital joined its new Banner University Medicine academic division.
 Now, the hospital is at the start of a $500-million expansion that includes adding a new state-of-the-art, nine-story hospital tower to its campus that opened in April 2019.
 See additional detail below...